xankmoney/whitepaper/xank-white-paper_en.md

 ### Introduction

 Cryptocurrencies are produced through a sophisticated cryptographic process known as mining.
-Mining involves the use of high powered computers running hash algorithms to find solutions to cryptographic problems that vary in complexity, known as the mining difficulty.
+Mining involves the use of high-powered computers running hash algorithms to find solutions to cryptographic problems that vary in complexity, known as the mining difficulty.
 A solution is discovered once a problem is solved and the miner is permitted to create new units of the currency.
 This is known as the block reward.
 To ensure that the currency is not subject to endless inflation, the block reward is reduced at regular intervals.
 The coin emission rate is the term used to describe the quantum at which new cryptocurrency is introduced into the system.

 ### Limited Supply

 Bitcoin and Dash are two important cryptocurrencies that have upper boundaries on the amount of cryptocurrency that can be theoretically minted.
 Bitcoin’s total coin emission can be calculated as the sum of a geometric series, with the total emission approaching (but never reaching) 21,000,000 BTC.
 While Dash is based on Bitcoin, it significantly modifies the coin emission rate to offer a smoother reduction in coin emission over time.
 Bitcoin reduces the coin emission rate by 50% every 4 years, whereas Dash reduces the emission by one-fourteenth (approx. 7.14%) every 210,240 blocks (approx. 383.25 days).
 It can be seen that reducing the block reward by a smaller amount each year offers a smoother transition to a fee-based economy than Bitcoin.

-Dash’s total coin emission is also the sum of a geometric series, but the ultimate total coin emission is uncertain because it cannot be known a priori how much of the 10% block reward reserved for budget proposals will actually be allocated, since this depends on future voting behavior.
+Dash’s total coin emission is also the sum of a geometric series, but the ultimate total coin emission is uncertain because it cannot be known a priori how much of the 10% block reward reserved for budget proposals will actually be allocated since this depends on future voting behavior.

 ### Unlimited Supply and Inflation